thin-edge/thin-edge.io/docs/src/start/send-thin-edge-data.md

 ## Sending measurements to child devices

-If valid Thin Edge JSON measurements are published to the `te/device/<child-id>///m/+` topic, the measurements are recorded under a child device of your thin-edge.io device.
+If valid Thin Edge JSON measurements are published to the `te/device/<child-id>///m/<measurement-type>` topic, the measurements are recorded under a child device of your thin-edge.io device.

-Given your desired child device ID is `child1`, publish a Thin Edge JSON message to the following topic:
+Given your desired child device ID is `child1`, publish a Thin Edge JSON message to the following topic where the measurement type is set to `environment`:

 ```sh te2mqtt
 tedge mqtt pub te/device/child1///m/environment '{"temperature": 25}'